georgegoh/fserv/README.md

 fserv is a web file manager that is intuitive and simple to use.

+WARNING: This code is in a very early stage of development.
+Many features are still yet to be implemented.

 Features
 --------
 fserv is in a very early stage of development, and so has a